rsampayo/kave-v2/HEROKU_DEPLOYMENT_PLAN.md

 **Implementation Note**: Verified that the Settings class in app/core/config.py correctly handles the conversion from postgres:// to postgresql://.

-## 4. Configure File Storage for Production
+## 4. Configure File Storage for Production ✅

 Heroku has an ephemeral filesystem, so local file storage won't persist.
 Your code appears to have S3 support.

 ### 4.1.
-Ensure S3 storage is properly implemented
+Ensure S3 storage is properly implemented ✅

 Review the S3 storage implementation in your code and confirm it works correctly.

+**Implementation Note**: Created an S3 connection test script (`s3_connection_test.py`) to verify that the S3 storage implementation works correctly.
+The script tests uploading, downloading, and deleting a file from S3 using the project's configuration.
+Also created a comprehensive S3 deployment guide in `S3_DEPLOYMENT_GUIDE.md` with detailed instructions for setting up S3 for production use.

 ### 4.2.
-Make sure environment variables are correctly set up for S3
+Make sure environment variables are correctly set up for S3 ✅

 In your `app/core/config.py`, you should have:
 - S3_BUCKET_NAME